Shoes (American band)

 Shoes is an American rock band formed in Zion, Illinois in 1974.
-The group's musical style is influenced by British Invasion groups of the 1960s and has often been described as "power pop" by fans and critics.
-The original members were brothers John and Jeff Murphy, Gary Klebe and Skip Meyer.
+The group's musical style is influenced by British Invasion groups of the 1960s and has often been described as "power pop".
+The primary members were brothers John and Jeff Murphy, Gary Klebe and Skip Meyer.

 Shoes formed their own record label, Black Vinyl Records in 1977, and later recorded three albums for Elektra Records.
 With the debut of MTV in August 1981, Shoes were one of the first groups to be shown on the music video channel.

 The group also owned and operated their own recording studio, Short Order Recorder, from 1983 to 2004.
 Many other artists also recorded at the studio and some went on to sign major label recording contracts, including Local H and Material Issue.

 History

 1970s

 The Murphy brothers and Klebe were high school friends and decided to form a band following graduation.
 At the time none of the members knew how to play an instrument.
 Each member picked one and promised to reunite within a year.
 John Murphy took up bass, while Jeff Murphy and Gary Klebe learned guitar.
 The three quickly began to write and rehearse original songs.

 Between 1974 and 1976 the group made a series of home recordings which had very limited circulation.
-By 1977 the group had added drummer Skip Meyer.
+By 1977 the group had added a permanent drummer Skip Meyer (replacing Barry Shumaker, the drummer they'd used before).
 The same year they also recorded the album Black Vinyl Shoes in the Murphy family living room.
 The band used a consumer grade 4-track reel-to-reel machine made by TEAC.
 The band had 1,000 copies pressed on Black Vinyl Records, and sold it at local record stores and by mail order through Bomp! magazine.